anaclumos/extracranial/Research/pages/Technocapital and Biocapital.md

 <blockquote class="twitter-tweet">

-Great question of our era:<br/><br/>Will the acceleration of technocapital outstrip the degradation of biocapital?
+Great question of our era:

+Will the acceleration of technocapital outstrip the degradation of biocapital?

-&mdash; George Hotz 🐀 (@realGeorgeHotz) <a href="https://twitter.com/realGeorgeHotz/status/1599533816699564032?ref_src=twsrc%5Etfw">December 4, 2022</a>
+&mdash; George Hotz 🐀 (@realGeorgeHotz) [December 4, 2022](https://twitter.com/realGeorgeHotz/status/1599533816699564032?ref_src=twsrc%5Etfw)

 </blockquote>